The product operating model: moving beyond feature teams

 First, product strategy that connects to company strategy.
 This isn't a feature list.
 It's a clear articulation of who you're serving, what problems you're solving for them, and how solving those problems drives the business.
 Every team should be able to explain how their work connects to the company strategy without needing a Miro board and 45 minutes.
 Most companies have a company strategy and team-level backlogs, but nothing connecting the two.
 The product strategy is the missing middle layer.
 Without it, teams make local decisions that don't add up to a coherent product.

 Third, discovery as a continuous practice, not a phase.
-In a working product operating model, teams are talking to customers every week—not because it's a box to check, but because it's how they stay connected to the problems they're supposed to solve.
+In a working product operating model, teams are talking to customers every week -- not because it's a box to check, but because it's how they stay connected to the problems they're supposed to solve.
 Discovery isn't a project phase that happens before development.
 It runs in parallel, continuously.
+Teresa Torres makes this point clearly: the product trio -- PM, designer, and tech lead -- should be doing discovery work together every week.
+When discovery is a phase that "happens before engineering starts," it becomes something the PM does alone and then hands off.
+That handoff is where context and nuance die.

 Fourth, funding tied to outcomes, not projects.
 This is the hardest organizational change and the one most companies resist.
 Instead of funding individual projects with fixed scopes and timelines, fund teams to pursue outcomes for a sustained period.
 Give them the resources and time to figure out the right solution.
 This requires different accountability (showing progress toward the outcome, not through a Gantt chart) and a different kind of trust.